tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_6.md

 The sudden clamor from the adjacent room heightens our urgency.
 A voice, cold and authoritative, cuts through.
 "Destroy everything.
 Check the labs—every subject must be eliminated.
 Leave no evidence of Project Grim Harvest."

-Hùng moves closer to the door, pressing his ear against the cool metal, trying to gauge the number of enemies and their proximity.
-He turns to us, signaling with his hand—three fingers up, then a fist, indicating at least thirty hostiles, moving our way.
+Hùng moves closer to the door and peeks a glimpse through.
+He turns back to us, signaling with his hand—three fingers up, then a fist, indicating at least thirty hostiles, moving our way.

 The lab is suddenly alive with the sound of gunfire, as the soldiers start executing the test subjects.

 As the clamor of gunfire grows closer, I motion to the team to find cover.
 The screams of the dying, the sound of bodies hitting the floor, echo in our ears as we press ourselves into the shadows, our breaths held, our weapons clutched in anticipation.

 The door bursts open, and a group of soldiers, their boots thudding against the tiled floor, storm into the room.
 They sweep the area, rifles at the ready, their eyes missing our hidden forms by mere centimeters.
 Behind them, a meek-looking man in a blood-stained white lab coat follows, clutching a clipboard to his chest as if it were a lifeline.

 As the soldiers spread out, methodically checking each corner of the lab, we position ourselves for an ambush.

 Văn's hand tightens on the trigger of his RPD, his eyes tracking the soldiers as they move closer, unaware of the storm that awaits them.
 Beside him, Lâm and Hùng are statues carved from the shadows.